byegor/byegor.github.io/_posts/2020-02-21-spring-dynamodb-async.md

 date:   2020-02-21 15:14:54
 tags:   [spring,dynamodb, async]
 repository_url: https://github.com/yegor-bond/poc/tree/master/spring-dynamodb-async
-short: Starting from Spring Boot 2.0 (Spring framework 5.0), the framework provides support for asynchronous programming,
+short: Starting from Spring framework 5.0 and Spring Boot 2.0, the framework provides support for asynchronous programming,
        so does AWS SDK starting with 2.0 version.
 ---
 ## 1. Overview
-Starting from Spring Boot 2.0 (Spring framework 5.0), the framework provides support for asynchronous programming, so does AWS SDK starting with 2.0 version.
+Starting from Spring framework 5.0 and Spring Boot 2.0, the framework provides support for asynchronous programming, so does AWS SDK starting with 2.0 version.

 In this post i will be exploring using asynchronous DynamoDB API